 It is based on the principles of famous African Proverb: "When you educate a boy, you educate one person.
 When you educate a girl, you educate an entire community."

 Volunteers on this program will enjoy a rewarding experience by assisting the teachers to deliver lessons.
 During the mornings you’ll be working with smaller groups helping them with their reading, writing and numeracy skills.
 There may be occasions when you’ll be asked to teach one of the classes yourself but you’ll be fully supported if this happens.
-In the afternoon volunteers have the opportunity to support help these girls in reading and writing skills.

 It is important for the volunteers to note that international volunteers have played a key role in the development of this project and your efforts will be very helpful in the further growth and development of the project.
 Both male and female volunteers are eligible to take part in this program.
 The project is very much recommended for volunteers who are looking to make a difference by working at the grass roots level along with the Ghanaian community.